uidesigner-Priya/CODSOFT_Level_1_TASK_3/README.md

 2. Open the index.html file in your web browser.

-3. -Once you have opened the calculator use the buttons to perform calculations.
+3. - Once you have opened the calculator use the buttons to perform calculations.
-   -Toggle between light and dark modes using the switch or button provided.
+   - Toggle between light and dark modes using the switch or button provided.

 ## Folder Structure